Urvashi-Thakur/hashes-chat/README.md

 # hashes-chat
-A chat application built and maintaned by members of the hashes community
+A chat application built and maintaned by members of the hashes community.
+#hacktoberfest #thakuradityaanand :)